Mobile Ordering

 Here are some of its features:

-• Pizza-first menu logic: Restolabs supports split modifiers, nested add-ons, and size-based pricing rules without disrupting checkout.
+• Pizza-specific menu logic: Restolabs supports split modifiers, nested add-ons, and size-based pricing rules without disrupting checkout.
 Customers see accurate pricing as they build their orders, and staff spend less time correcting mistakes during service.

 If you're building a pizza business that wants to grow delivery revenue without giving up ownership, it's worth seeing how Restolabs fits into your operation.